JaGuzmanT/ConcreteXAI/README.md

 -Model development: The dataset can be used to train and develop new machine learning models for concrete strength prediction.

+## Description of files: ✍️
+The repository contains a directory named Images, which contains the corrosion images on concrete structures in three sub-directories, train (632), test(79), and val (79).
+All the images are two-dimensional color images with .jpg extension.

 Please cite the following paper if you use this dataset in your research:

 @article{doi:10.1061/(ASCE)CO.1943-7862.0001652, <br />